What’s an Air Conditioning Energy Efficiency Inspection report and am I complying with the latest legislation?

 Air Conditioning Energy Efficiency Inspections

-Low Carbon Energy Assessors (LCEA) Ltd carry out Air Conditioning Energy Efficiency Inspections in accordance with the Chartered Institution of Building Service Engineers (CIBSE) TM44 guidance.
+At Low Carbon Energy Assessors (LCEA) Ltd we carry out Air Conditioning Energy Efficiency Inspections in accordance with the Chartered Institution of Building Service Engineers (CIBSE) TM44 guidance.
 TM44 is the approved assessment methodology for achieving compliancy under The Energy Performance of Buildings Directive (EPBD) Legislation.

 What are the legislative requirements?